-ShelterBox is responding in the Philippines after Super Typhoon Rai (known locally as Typhoon Odette) caused widespread devastation.
+ShelterBox responded in the Philippines after Super Typhoon Rai (known locally as Typhoon Odette) caused widespread devastation in December 2021.

 Typhoon Rai was the most severe storm to hit the country in 2021.
 With gusts of up to 240kmph, the storm was equivalent to a Category 5 hurricane.

-We’re working closely with local partners; the international response coordination teams; the Philippines Navy; and Rotary contacts to make sure we respond where the need is greatest.
+We worked closely with local partners; the international response coordination teams; the Philippines Navy; and Rotary contacts.

 Updates from the Philippines

-Super Typhoon Rai has left more than half a million people in the Philippines without a home.
+Super Typhoon Rai left more than half a million people in the Philippines without a home.

 Typhoon Rai's Path